 On the Beauty Code page, use the information to gather data from your environment in search of the beautiful phi.
 How do the things you consider beautiful align with the mathematics of the Golden Ratio?
 What unique creation can you make that displays math's definition of beauty?

-How have your thoughts changed regarding the question: Is beauty really in the eye of the beholder?
+Have your thoughts changed regarding the question: Is beauty really in the eye of the beholder?

-Collaboration between NC Department of Public Instruction and AIG Teachers across the state TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS
+A partnership between the North Carolina Department of Public Instruction and Duke TIP

+TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS